ietf-wg-alto/draft-ietf-alto-new-transport/draft-ietf-alto-new-transport.md

 the explicit announcement of HTTP/2 or HTTP/3 support by the server is outside the scope of this document.

 While TIPS is designed to take advantage of newer HTTP features like server push and substreams for concurrent fetch, TIPS still functions with HTTP/1.1 for client poll defined in {{pull}}, with the limitation that it cannot cancel any outstanding requests or fetch resources concurrently over the same connection due to the blocking nature of HTTP/1.1 requests.
-Additionally, because HTTP/1.1 does not support server push, the use of TIPS with server push defined in
+If a client only capable of HTTP/1.1 desires to concurrently monitor multiple resources at the same time, it should open multiple connections, one for each resource, so that an outstanding long-poll request can be issued for each resource to monitor for new updates.
-{{push}} is not available if a client connects to an ALTO server with HTTP/1.1.
-If a client only capable of HTTP/1.1 desires to concurrently monitor multiple resources at the same time, it must open multiple connections, one for each resource, so that an outstanding long-poll request can be issued for each resource to monitor for new updates.
 For HTTP/2 and /3, with multiplexed streams, multiple resources can be monitored simultaneously.

 ## TIPS Sequence Number Management